Skill Demand Index

 Which roles need Data-Driven Approaches most:

-Project Management positions drive 50% of demand.
-Other also frequently list Data-Driven Approaches as a requirement.
-Skills commonly paired with Data-Driven Approaches include Process Improvement & Workflow Optimization.
+Other positions drive 50% of demand.
+Project Management also frequently list Data-Driven Approaches as a requirement.
+Skills commonly paired with Data-Driven Approaches include Customer Communication and Problem-Solving.

 Depth Level Distribution